Skip to main content

 Elements common to every page

-Different pages display different content, but the design of your blog is constant throughout.
+Different blog pages display different content, but the design of your blog is constant throughout.

 So it is that your readers, as they click through your blog, get many visual cues that they have not left your blog even as the content changes.
 Header, sidebar, gadgets, footer, color scheme, and typeface do not change.